Different types of contraceptives for preventing pregnancy

 Male condoms

 They are the most commonly used barrier method and also protect against sexually transmitted infections.
-In addition, according to the CDC, when used correctly, they offer more than 80 per cent protection against pregnancy.
+According to the Centers for Disease Control and Prevention, they offer more than 80 percent protection against pregnancy when used correctly.

 Do not reuse a condom that has been used before.
 Condoms are found over-the-counter and do not have to be prescribed.